-Pregnancy is a time when your body undergoes dramatic changes.
-Many of these changes take place without you even being aware of them, while others can cause a certain amount of discomfort.
+Pregnancy is a period of rapid changes in your body.
+Most of these changes are temporary and will gradually disappear after your baby is born.
+Some of them are pleasant, while others can cause a certain amount of discomfort.

-Heart and blood vessels
+Heart, blood vessels and lungs

-During pregnancy, your heart rate can increase by up to 10 beats per minute, and the volume of your blood by 40% to 45%, to meet the needs of the fetus.
-Your heart actually shifts slightly within your rib cage as your uterus expands.
+During pregnancy, your heart rate can increase by up to 10 beats per minute.
+Your heart shifts slightly within your rib cage as the baby grows and your uterus expands.
+The volume of your blood increases to meet the needs of the fetus.